HighlanderLab/ipocrnic_OptimisedCore4APY/README.md

-# "Optimisation of the core subset for the APY approximation of genomic relationships"
+# Optimisation of the core subset for the APY approximation of genomic relationships
 ## Pocrnic, Lindgren, Tolhurst, Herring & Gorjanc (2022)

 Published in GSE: [Optimisation of the core subset for the APY approximation of genomic relationships](https://doi.org/10.1186/s12711-022-00767-x)